City of Hood River restricts lodging to deter tourism

 All transient lodging facilities in Hood River shall be restricted, with some exceptions.
 Only the following uses of transient lodging facilities shall be allowed:

-- Current registered guests who will stay for a minimum of 30 consecutive days.
+- Registered guests staying for a minimum of 30 consecutive days.

 - Essential personnel as defined by federal or state law, where lodging is necessary to provide essential work in the local area.

 - Individuals deemed vulnerable by the Hood River County Health Department, which may include but not be limited to, homeless individuals or individuals placed in quarantine due to the public health emergency.